ConnorAndersonLarson/romcom/README.md

   * Every time the user clicks the Show New Random Cover button, the random cover is displayed
 ##### How it Works #####
   * Create an event listener that activates when the random cover button is pressed.
-  * Use the same randomCover and makeCurrentCover function as previously listed to create the random cover.
+  * Use the same makeRandomCover and makeCurrentCover function as previously listed to create the random cover.
   * Effectively a manual override for the function being executed on page load.

 ---